 Company Overview of Agency for Science, Technology and Research

-Agency for Science, Technology and Research operates as an agency for fostering scientific research and talent in Singapore.
-It nurtures public sector research and development in biomedical sciences, physical sciences, and engineering; and supports economic clusters by providing intellectual, human, and industrial capital to its partners in industry and healthcare sectors.
-The company supports, oversees, and coordinates public sector biomedical research and development activities; supports the development and growth of research scientists and engineers through secondment and attachment programs; manages the intellectual property created by research institutes and facilitates the transfer of ...
+Agency for Science, Technology and Research operates an agency that fosters scientific research and talent in Singapore.
+It offers public sector research and development in biomedical sciences, physical sciences, and engineering; and supports economic clusters by providing intellectual, human, and industrial capital to its partners in industry and healthcare sectors.
+The company supports, oversees, and coordinates public sector biomedical research and development activities; supports the development and growth of research scientists and engineers through secondment and attachment programs; manages the intellectual property created by research institutes and facilitates the transfer of techno...

 1 Fusionopolis Way

 Key Executives for Agency for Science, Technology and Research

 Managing Director and Executive Director

 Deputy Managing Director of Corporate & Legal and General Counsel

 Deputy Chairman of Translational & Clinical Sciences Group